maxnd/mxMarkEdit/README.md

 The content of the grid is saved in a separate file with the same name of the one in use, but with the `.csv` extension.
 In this file the items are separated by tabs, and it may be easily imported in a spreadsheet.
 When the current document is exported to Pandoc, if there are some data in the grid, the software creates a new file with the extension `.export` which contains both the document and the tables properly formatted in Markdown format.
 In the converted document in Word or Writer format, the tables are located at the end of the text.

-When a `.cvs` file is loaded, the grid is not automatically shown, but in the status bar at the bottom, after the name of the `.md` file, it’s shown the label `& .csv`, to alert the user that there are some data inside the grid.
+When a `.csv` file is loaded, the grid is not automatically shown, but in the status bar at the bottom, after the name of the `.md` file, it’s shown the label `& .csv`, to alert the user that there are some data inside the grid.

 In the grid, it’s possible to select more cells dragging the mouse or holding the `Shift` key and pressing the arrow keys.
 The selected text can be copied in the clipboard and pasted in another position of the grid or in a document, or deleted.
 It’s possible also to paste some data copied from a spreadsheet like Excel or Numbers.
 See below for the shortcuts useful to do that.
 It’s also possible to auto resize the width of the columns with a double click at the right of their headings.